-Items covered in this guide for the PsycInfo database -- Most assignments for Psychology courses can be completed by using the PsycInfo database which is produced by the American Psychological Association.
-PsycInfo is the world's largest database that primarily focuses on Psychology and allied fields of research.
+Items covered in this guide about the PSYCINFO database -- Your course assignment can be completed by using the PsycInfo database which is produced by the American Psychological Association. is the world's largest database that primarily focuses on Psychology and allied fields of research.

 First you need to use the right database.
 Hatfield Library offers access to over 240 databases, but there is one which provides more coverage of Psychology, and picks up articles from more Psychology journals than any other database -- and that is PsycINFO.